GrowingRui/24Games/README.md

 To access the game Five in a Row please click here -> https://growingrui.github.io/brainstorming/Five-in-a-Row

-To access the weather app What2wear please click here -> https://growingrui.github.io/brainstorming/What2Wear  (Location services need to be enabled for this app to function properly.)
+To access the weather app What2wear please click here -> https://growingrui.github.io/brainstorming/What2Wear

+Please note: 📍 Location services need to be enabled for the app What2wear to function properly.

 ## About